 1) Clients Who Don’t Follow Your Advice

 Against your own recommendation, you submit a product application at the insistence of a client.
-The client eventually sues you and wins.
-The verdict: you didn't try hard enough to stop the client from submitting the application.
+The product does not perform well, and the client eventually sues you and wins.
+The verdict: you didn’t try hard enough to stop the client from submitting the application.
 (This scenario is based on an actual lawsuit.)

 The stubborn client situation may present itself in various forms.
 A client may choose to engage in excessive trading or repeatedly take distributions against your recommendations.
-Whatever the details of the situation, you should respond by engaging your client and clearly documenting your objections.
-Use these opportunities to reinforce your business model, the expectations set at account inception, and the account's goals and objectives.
-It may be that your management is appropriate for only a portion of the client's assets or that client suitability has changed.
+Whatever the situation entails, you should respond by engaging your client and clearly documenting your objections.
+Use these opportunities to reinforce your business model, the expectations set at account inception, and the account’s goals and objectives.
+It may be that your management is appropriate for only a portion of the client’s assets or that client suitability has changed.

 When a client continually refuses to follow your advice, it might be time to part ways.
 A one-off unsolicited or speculative transaction may not necessarily be of concern, especially if your client’s history and circumstances explain the activity.
 If the client continues to resist your advice, however, even the most detailed documentation may fail to protect your business.
 Some clients are dangers to themselves; do not allow their decisions to hurt your business.